XiaozhouCui/dockerplayground/Section 9 Deploying Docker Containers/note.md

 - EFS created, then go back to "Add volume" page and select `db-storage` as File system ID, click "Add"

 ## Connect volume to mongodb container
-- Go to mongodb container modal, goto "STORAGE AND LOGGING" header, select `data` volume as Mount point
+- Go to mongodb container modal, goto "STORAGE AND LOGGING" header
--
+- Select `data` volume and enter container path `/data/db` to bind it.
+Click "Update", then click "Create"

+## Update Service to redeploy
+- New revision created, then select "Update Service" under "Action"
+- Check `Force new deployment` box, select `1.4.0` as Platform version, then click "Update Service"
+- Then all the data will be persisted